qq523529576/CVPR_SSF-RGBD/README.md

 * Modify your path of testing dataset in test.py
 * Run test.py to inference saliency maps
 ## Results
-* Saliency maps generated from the RGB stream can be downnloaded from:
+* Saliency maps generated from the model can be downnloaded from:

 * [  **DUT-RGBD**    ]()||* [    **NLPR**    ]()||* [    **NJUD**    ]()||* [    **STEREO**    ]()||* [    **LFSD**    ]()||* [    **RGBD-135**    ]()